awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-events-rule.md

 ### Notify a Topic in Response to a Log Entry<a name="w3ab2c21c10d637c13b6"></a>

-The following example creates a rule that notifies an Amazon Simple Notification Service topic if an AWS CloudTrail log entry contains a call by the `Root` user\.
+The following example creates a rule that notifies an Amazon Simple Notification Service topic if an AWS CloudTrail log entry contains a call by the `Root` user.
+The `EventTopicPolicy` resource grants CloudWatch Events permission to notify the associated SNS topic\.

 #### JSON<a name="aws-resource-events-rule-example3.json"></a>